Remember the last dream you had that seemed to be completely random? One minute it makes sense: the next minute it doesn’t.

 Fortunately, the Milk by Neil Gaiman is a strange, dream-like story.
-It is a story told by a father to his children when he took too long to go to the store and get some milk.
+It is a story told by a father to his children as an explanation of why he took too long to go to the store and get some milk.
 When he came home with the milk, the children asked why it had taken so long.
-The remainder of the book is a clever and ridiculous story that the father tells in order to convince his children that he had been gone for good reason.
+The remainder of the book is a clever and ridiculous story that the father tells in order to convince his children that he had been gone for a good reason.

-I really liked how throughout the story it seem to get more and more ridiculous.
-The father claims he met a time traveling dinosaur in a hot air balloon, that he met his future self, and that the milk he had purchased and was carrying with him was an integral part of saving the day a few times.
+I really liked how throughout the story it seems to get more and more ridiculous.
+The father claims he met a time-traveling dinosaur in a hot air balloon, that he met his future self, and that the milk he had purchased and was carrying with him was an integral part of saving the day a few times.
 Of course, the story becomes stranger and stranger.